-How to actually enjoy American Football this Super Bowl
+How to actually enjoy American football this Super Bowl

 Don’t worry football fans, I blame my own stupidity not your stupid game